Immigration to Canada

 According to the 2021 Canadian census, immigrants in Canada number 8.3 million persons and make up approximately 23 percent of Canada's total population.
 This represents the eighth-largest immigrant population in the world, while the proportion represents one of the highest ratios for industrialized Western countries.

 Following Canada's confederation in 1867, immigration played an integral role in helping develop vast tracts of land.
 During this era, the Canadian Government would sponsor information campaigns and recruiters to encourage settlement in rural areas; however, this would primarily be only towards those of European and religious Christian backgrounds, while others – "Buddhist, Shinto, Sikh, Muslim, and Jewish immigrants in particular" as well as the poor, ill, and disabled – would be less than welcome.
 Examples of this exclusion include the 1885 Chinese Immigration Act, the 1908 continuous journey regulation and ensuing 1914 Komagata Maru incident, and the 1940s internment of Japanese Canadians.
 Following 1947, in the post–World War II period, Canadian domestic immigration law and policy went through significant changes, most notably with the Immigration Act, 1976, and the current Immigration and Refugee Protection Act from 2002.

 The main driver of Canadian population growth is immigration, driven mainly by economic policy and also family reunification.
 A record number of 405,000 immigrants were admitted to Canada in 2021, with plans to increase the annual intake of immigrants to 500,000 per year.
 New immigrants settle mostly in major urban areas in the country, such as Toronto, Montreal and Vancouver.
 Canada also accepts large numbers of refugees, accounting for over 10 percent of annual global refugee resettlements; it resettled more than 28,000 in 2018 and has spent $769 million in 2023 alone for free housing and meals.

 Statistics and sources of immigration

 Canada receives its immigrant population from almost 200 countries.
 Statistics Canada projects that immigrants will represent between 29.1% and 34.0% of Canada's population in 2041, compared with 23.0% in 2021, while the Canadian population with at least one foreign born parent (first and second generation persons) could rise to between 49.8% and 54.3%, up from 44.0% in 2021.
 The number of people in the category "visible minorities" is by 2041 projected to double, making up the majority of the population of cities in Canada.

 Economic impact of immigration

+Economic impact of Immigration on Canada is a divisive topic, with two main competing positions.
+Rhetoric on the right emphasizes “otherness” and “threat”, while parties on the left stress tolerance.
+On the left is the governing Liberal Party under Justin Trudeau (2015 to 2025) and Mark Carney (since 2025).
+Its position is based on the prediction that higher immigration rates will increase the size of the economy (GDP).
+The government in 2024 announced the optimal numbers would be 395,000 immigrants in 2025, 380,000 in 2026, and 365,000 in 2027.
+The Trudeau government stressed the need for controlled flows to allow adequate growth of healthcare, housing, and social services.